Sergey Nivens - Fotolia

 TechTarget's ninth annual 2017 IT Priorities Survey reveals the top tech initiatives IT professionals intended to focus on for the year.
 Among the 971 IT professionals interviewed, 21%, or 207 respondents, represent North American IT professionals who spend the majority of their time on security-related tasks for their organizations.

 IT security trends: Cloud is a hot button

-This year's IT security priorities show cloud service deployment, network-based security and endpoint security among other key initiatives for 2017.
+This year's IT security priorities show cloud service deployment, network-based security and endpoint security among other key initiatives such as encryption and vulnerability management for 2017.
 The survey reports 45% of respondents are planning to deploy a cloud-based storage initiative this year, requiring infosec teams to focus on cloud security and to ensure their company's data remains safe from would-be hackers.